 For year-round privacy, it’s tough to beat the dense natural screen formed by evergreens.
 Evergreen trees like cypress, spruce, and cedar trees can be planted side by side to form a living wall between your space and the rest of the world.
 In areas where less height is desired, evergreen shrubs can be used to create a low screen that retains both its beauty and its effectiveness regardless of the season.

 Like evergreens, hollies come in shrub and tree varieties.
 A dense plant with colorful berries and leaves that range from vivid green to variegated, holly can be a delightful way to secure both privacy and visual appeal.
-Homeowners with pets, children, or a love of going barefoot may want to avoid the potential for uncomfortable contact with the crisp, prickly leaves often associated with holly by choosing a soft-leafed holly plant.
+Homeowners with pets, children, or love of going barefoot may want to avoid the potential for uncomfortable contact with the crisp, prickly leaves often associated with holly by choosing a soft-leafed holly plant.

 A support structure like a trellis, fence, or wall topped with a vibrant vine provides another great way to increase outdoor privacy.
 Options like the Virginia creeper, evergreen wisteria, and climbing hydrangea can provide a soft yet effective barrier between your space and the rest of the world.

 If you’re exploring the best plants for privacy, remember that there’s no reason to restrict yourself to just one plant.
-Mixing various plants will generate visual interest, encourage healthy plants, decrease the odds that a single bout with disease will destroy your barrier, and help keep your space screened even as the seasons change.
+Mixing various plants will generate visual interest, encourage healthy plants, decrease the odds that a single bout with the disease will destroy your barrier, and help keep your space screened even as the seasons change.

 Finally, if you’d rather leave the job to the pros, contact Nixa Lawn Service.
 We offer full-service lawn care, from weekly mowing and aerating to overseeding and irrigation.
-Plus, we can spruce up your landscaping with newly trimmed bushes, mulching, lighting, water features, plants, trees, and more!
+Plus, we can spruce up your landscaping with newly trimmed bushes, lighting, water features, plants, trees, and more!
 To get started, please give us a call at 417-724-0318 or contact us online.